UW-Madison-Lee-Lab/walip/README.md

 ---
 ### Obtain CLIP models for source and target languages

 We have a [finetuning](src/finetune_clip.py) script to finetune CLIP models, although there are many publicly available clip models we use as well for [english](https://github.com/openai/CLIP), [russian](https://github.com/ai-forever/ru-clip), [japanese](https://github.com/rinnakk/japanese-clip) and [korean](https://github.com/jaketae/koclip).
 You can follow instructions on their github to run the pip install command.

+To use your own finetuned CLIP model, put the checkpoint into the results/clips folder with the name best_{lang}.pt where lang is the language abbreviation.

 ---
 ### Running Scripts